Get Puppet Enterprise First 10 nodes are free!

 To help you understand the U.S.’s new national cyber strategy, this post will dive into the highlights, who needs to worry about it, and what the 2023 National Cybersecurity Strategy means for your IT and infrastructure.

-The National Cybersecurity Strategy (or National Cyber Strategy 2023) is a document of cybersecurity recommendations from the U.S. Federal Government.
-It recommends improvements to American cybersecurity by collaborating with private entities, expanding the federal workforce, and protecting critical infrastructure.
+The National Cybersecurity Strategy (or National Cyber Strategy 2023) recommends broad improvements to American cybersecurity and risk.
+It encourages collaboration between public and private entities, expanding the federal workforce, and creating special protections for critical infrastructure.

 The National Cybersecurity Strategy was published by the Biden-Harris Administration on March 2, 2023, and is the latest in a long list of White House communications pertaining to cyber defense.